-The President of the University, the Provost of the University, the Associate Vice President for Academic Affairs, academic Associate Deans, Deans, and Directors normally hold academic rank, and thus are members of the General Faculty.
+The President of the University, the Provost of the University, the Associate Vice President for Academic Affairs (or other designee of the Provost's Office), academic Associate Deans, Deans, and Directors normally hold academic rank, and thus are members of the General Faculty.
 The President, with or without academic rank, is a member of the General Faculty by the Ohio Revised Code 1713.08.
 In addition, other employees with administrative appointments who demonstrate adequate professional credentials may be granted academic rank by action of the Faculty Personnel Committee and the President of the University.